S-VHS – The Sundance Review

 Phase I Clinical Trials

 Directed by Adam Wingard.
 The found footage POV comes from the recordings of a mechanical eye that has been transplanted into the main character (also played by Wingard).
 Despite the absurd premise, the movie settles into an interesting groove, as it turns out that this robot eye can see ghosts.
-There are some thrilling jump scares, although it’s disappointing that that’s the most the film can really go for.
-It also doesn’t go very far with its cool premise.
-It seems to be about to dive into the wider implications what its about, but then it ends.
+There are some thrilling jump scares, although it’s disappointing that that’s the most the film really aims for.
+It doesn’t go very far with its cool premise.
+Just as the movie seems to be about to dive into the wider implications of the setup, it ends.
 Fun but airless.

 A Ride in the Park